 An Irish Times Judges’ Special Award Winner, the repertoire includes everything from classic one-act plays based on the works of Oscar Wilde, George Bernard Shaw, and Sean O’Casey, as well as newer material.

-The 60-minute play is about two sets of sisters who meet in a Dublin café for a casual get-together, but the conversation turns into anything but.
+This 60-minute dark comedy is about two sets of sisters who meet in a Dublin café for a casual get-together, with the conversation turning into anything but.

 While there, they can also marvel at the architecture of this great Dublin landmark, including the beautiful Harry Clarke stained-glass windows.